vinayk94/dailylog/_posts/2024/2024-03-04-letter-to-sai.md

 **One should never limit oneself due to the expectations that the society or themselves imposed on them.
 Its the biggest harm that one does to themself by believing that these limits are real.**

 PLEASE WORK HARDER FOR YOURSELF, WITHOUT FEAR <br>
-AND ITS TIME TO TRYLY ANSWER YOURSELF, WHAT YOU CAN DO IN THIS WORLD.
+AND ITS TIME TO TRULY ANSWER YOURSELF, WHAT YOU CAN DO IN THIS WORLD.
+I DONT KNOW IF EMOTIONS ARE THESEDAYS, BUT ATLEAST, WORK IS REAL.
+WHAT YOU DO IS REAL.

 <br>
 <br>